Givati Brigade: 2004

 The brigade continued its operations in the Gaza Strip under the command of Eyal Eisenberg and the new head of Southern Command, Dan Harel.
-Givati's Recon Battalion, the Dolev combat engineering platoon and the Bedouin scouts battalion, won a recommendation of honor, mainly for their activities against Rafah's smuggling tunnels.
+Givati's Recon Battalion, the Dolev combat engineering platoon and the Bedouin scouts battalion, won a recommendation of honor, mainly for their activities against Rafah's tunnels.
 Givati forces, combined with a special combat engineering tunnels unit, and IDF Caterpillar D9 armoured bulldozers, managed to suppress most of Rafah's tunnels.

 On May 11 and May 12, 2004, two armored personnel carriers of Givati's Dolev engineering battalion were destroyed by Palestinian militants.
-The two separate attacks, in Gaza City's Zeitoun neighbourhood and the Philadelphi Route near Rafah and the Egyptian border, claimed the lives of 11 soldiers.
+The two separate skirmishes, in Gaza City's Zeitoun neighbourhood and the Philadelphi Route near Rafah and the Egyptian border, claimed the lives of 11 soldiers.
 Islamic Jihad militants captured some of the remains, causing outrage in Israel.
 Following international pressure and further Israeli operations in Zeitoun, the bodies of soldiers were returned to Israel.

-In the Zeitoun incident, UNRWA ambulances were used as transport by healthy Palestinian fighters.
-In an interview with Haaretz, Israel's Defense Minister Shaul Mofaz also said that UNRWA's ambulances were used by Palestinian militants in order to smuggle some of the remains of IDF soldiers killed in Zaitoun neighbourhood in Gaza on May 11, 2004.
+In the Zeitoun incident, UNRWA ambulances were used as transport by healthy Palestinian militants.
+In an interview with Haaretz, Israel's Defense Minister Shaul Mofaz also said that UNRWA's ambulances were used by Palestinian militants in order to bring some of the remains of IDF soldiers killed in Zaitoun neighbourhood in Gaza on May 11, 2004.
 UNRWA has described the May 11 incident as a hijacking.

 After two more soldiers were killed in Rafah, Israel launched Operation Rainbow.
 This involved Givati forces reinforced by Golani Brigade soldiers with IDF Achzarit HAPCs, a battalion of officers from the class-commanders school and several IDF Caterpillar D9 armoured bulldozers.
 The stated aim of Operation Rainbow was to destroy the terror infrastructure of Rafah, destroy smuggling tunnels and stop illegal missile shipment.

 The brigade's Shaked battalion, under the command of a Lt.
 Col. "Ofer" (surname not publicized) was rocked by scandals in the second half of 2004 while stationed in the southern Gaza Strip.
 Two of the battalion's four company commanders were removed, although one was later exonerated.
 Captain "R", a Druze officer was tried for killing Iman al-Hams, a 13-year-old Palestinian girl, in Rafah in October 2004.
 Captain "R" was acquitted of all charges by a military court.
-Another officer, Captain "N", was removed after Palestinian gunmen infiltrated the Morag settlement and killed three soldiers. in September 2004.
+Another officer, Captain "N", was removed after Palestinian gunmen infiltrated the Morag settlement and killed three soldiers in September 2004.

 2005

-On September 12, the Givati Brigade left the Gaza Strip as part of Israel's unilateral disengagement plan, one month after the evacuation of approximately 8,000 Jewish settlers living in 22 communities in the Strip.
+On September 12, the Givati Brigade left the Gaza Strip as part of Israel's unilateral disengagement plan, one month after the forceful removal of approximately 8,000 Jewish settlers living in 22 communities in the Strip.
 It marked an end to the 38 year IDF presence in the Gaza Strip.
 Today, two battalions are stationed outside the Strip, while the third battalion is positioned on the northern border.